Rikj000/MoniGoMani/README.md

 **I strongly recommended to [re-optimize](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#how-to-optimize-monigomani) your own copy of MoniGoMani while thinking logically, don't follow your computer blindly!**

 ## The idea / Theory:
-MoniGoMani aims to be more then just a conventional strategy, it's a framework to "easily" find a profitable strategy configuration in any market!
+MoniGoMani aims to be more than just a conventional strategy, it's a framework to "easily" find a profitable strategy configuration in any market!
 Without the need to do any programming.
-But you will need to know some Technical Analysis and be able to pull your own conclusions from your test-results, this is not just an easy copy/paste.
+However, you will need to know some Technical Analysis and be able to pull your own conclusions from your test-results, this is not just an easy copy/paste.

 MGM (MoniGoMani) derives itself from other strategies by its use of something I called "weighted signals".
 Each signal has its own weight allocated to it & a total buy/sell signal needed is defined too.